War crimes in occupied Poland during World War II: Concentration camps

 Citizens of Poland, but especially ethnic Poles and Polish Jews, were imprisoned in nearly every camp of the extensive concentration camp system in German-occupied Poland and in the Reich.
 A major labour camp complex at Stutthof, east of Gdańsk/Danzig was begun as an internment camp in September 1939.
 An estimated 20,000 Poles died there as a result of hard labour, executions, disease and starvation.
 Some 100,000 Poles were deported to Majdanek concentration camp with subcamps in Budzyn, Trawniki, Poniatowa, Kraśnik, Puławy, as well as the "Airstrip", and Lipowa added in 1943.
 Tens of thousands of prisoners died there.
 An estimated 20,000 Poles died at Sachsenhausen outside Poland, 20,000 at Gross-Rosen, 30,000 at Mauthausen, 17,000 at Neuengamme, 10,000 at Dachau, and 17,000 at Ravensbrück.
 In addition, tens of thousands of Polish people were executed or died in their thousands at other camps, including special children's camps such as in Łódź and its subcamp at Dzierżązna, in prisons and other places of detention inside and outside Poland.

 The Auschwitz I concentration camp went into operation on 14 June 1940.
 The first transport of 728 Polish prisoners consisted mostly of schoolchildren, students and soldiers from the overcrowded prison at Tarnów.
 Within a week another 313 arrived.
 There were 1666 major transports in August and 1705 in September.
 This Polish phase of Auschwitz lasted until the middle of 1942.
 By March 1941, 10,900 prisoners were registered at the camp, most of them Poles.

 The most notorious concentration camps in occupied Poland as well as along Nazi German borders included: Gross-Rosen in Silesia, now part of Poland, Janowska, Kraków-Płaszów, Poniatowa (reassigned from forced labour camp), Skarżysko-Kamienna, Soldau, Stutthof, and Trawniki.

+Massacres and death marches during German retreat

+During the cold winter of 1944–1945 and temperatures dropping below -20 C, the Germans perpetrated death marches of prisoners of various nationalities from concentration camps, forced labour camps and prisoner-of-war camps.

+In 1945, during the German retreat, the Gestapo, Wehrmacht and Waffen-SS carried out further massacres and executions of Polish civilians, such as in Chojnice (18 January 1945; 800 victims), Wieniec-Zdrój (18 January; nine victims), Płock (19 January 1945; 79 victims), Ostrzeszów (20 January 1945; 14 victims), Pleszew (21 January 1945), Marchwacz (22 January 1945; 63 victims).